 In 2016, The Doobie incorporated old with new.
 They featured student performers, but collaborated with the Asian American Association and created a festival with eight acts.
 The acts included Dumbfoundead, Vundabar, and Nick D' & The Believers.

-This year's Doobie Palooza was the biggest yet, featuring Kweku Collins, Crumb, Sarob, and Mungbean along with a variety of student artists!
+This past year’s Doobie Palooza (2018) was the biggest yet, featuring Kweku Collins, Crumb, Sarob, and Mungbean along with a variety of student artists!
 Featuring a new location at the Tower Field, Palooza endured the cold weather and turned out to be a killer show, with room to grow in hopes of adding more interactive elements to the festival in years to come!